Posts Tagged 'windows'

 About & Contact

-I'm Mark Cathcart, Senior Distinguished Engineer, and Director of Systems Engineering in the Enterprise Solutions Group at Dell.
-I was formerly an IBM Distinguished Engineer and member of the IBM Academy of Technology.
-I'm an information technology optimist.
+I'm Mark Cathcart, formally a Senior Distinguished Engineer, in Dells Software Group; before that Director of Systems Engineering in the Enterprise Solutions Group at Dell.
+Prior to that, I was IBM Distinguished Engineer and member of the IBM Academy of Technology.
+I am a Fellow of the British Computer Society (bsc.org) I'm an information technology optimist.

 Subscribe to updates via rss: